weeyin83/Presentations/README.md

 # Presentations

-My slide decks and notes from my presentations over the years.
+Within this respository you will find resources and presentation slide decks from talks/sessions I have given at user groups and conferences over the years.

 ## Credits